How to Use the Google NOFOLLOW Attribute in SEO

 Nofollow Attribute in 2019: Good or Bad for SEO?

 In 2005, Google introduced the nofollow attribute.
-The original idea behind it was to allow websites to link to external sources while giving Google the signal not to trust them.
+The original idea behind nofollow was to allow websites to link to external sources while giving Google the signal not to trust them.
 As a result, Google would not follow the link and ignore it.
 However, this feature has been abused so often that Google has been treating the nofollow attribute differently since 2015.

-Only a Few Links Have Dofollow
+Only A Few Links Have Dofollow

 If website owners only put a dofollow on a few links and everything else has a nofollow, your website will be flagged by Google.
 Such patterns are found on sites that usually sell links, mostly hidden in blogs and other forms of articles.
 Selling backlinks is a violation of Google’s Guidelines.
 Google has been using sophisticated techniques to identify artificial link farms and purchased links since the Florida Update in 2003.

-How to Use Nofollow Properly
+How To Use Nofollow Properly

 The two most important principles are relevance and trustworthiness.
 If the link is relevant to the article or content and the source is to be trusted, then the nofollow attribute should not be used.

 Here’s an example: Above, I referred to the article written by SEMRush.
 If I had linked to the article using a nofollow attribute, I would have given Google the wrong signal that the link was untrustworthy.
 But Google would know that SEMRush is one of the most trusted sources on the web and therefore would identify my nofollow as abusive.
 Also, the article from SEMRush is relevant because it mentions the same topic as I do in this article.
 Google recognizes the relevancy between the two articles due to their Topic Detection Algorithms.
 A nofollow attribute would not have made sense here.